Georg Henrik von Wright

 Georg Henrik von Wright (/sv/; (Note: His obituarist in The Times claims that von Wright "used to tell British friends that the anglophone pronunciation was correct, since the name derived from a Scotsman" i.e. as rhyming with "bright" not “tricked.”
 The Institute for the Languages of Finland does however promote the rendering of the von Wright surname as "fånvrikt".)
 14 June 1916 – 16 June 2003) was a Finnish philosopher.
+He is particularly known for his work in philosophical logic, especially deontic logic, his work on Ludwig Wittgenstein's later philosophy, and his work on moral pessimism, especially regarding the Myth of Progress.